Skip to main content

 Businesses that generate hazardous waste or that have larger amounts of flood-related hazardous materials should call the Department of Environmental Conservation (DEC) Hazardous Materials Program at (802) 828-1138 for assistance.

-The U.S. EPA is working with the State of Vermont for a limited time so please take advantage of these resources while they are available.
+This free collection program will only be operating for a limited time so please take advantage of these resources while they are available.